slowernews/wisdom-tldr/chapters/chapter_appendix.md

 My life has been a series of questions and odd experiments.

-Take naps at work.
-Apologize to no one.
-“Don’t buy complexity; the simpler you make your training, the better the results become.” – Ryan Flaherty (follow your circadian rhythm, eat more real foods, and exercise more) the specifics are actually highly bio-individual.
-What works for one person will not necessarily work for another, because every body is different.
-Your body responds to substances, sleep patterns, forms of exercise, and supplementation differently from your best friend’s body which responds differently from his girlfriend’s body.

-Drinking alcohol borrows energy (and happiness) from tomorrow.

 permission to rethink
 weekly design session -- think on longer term reactive to proactive life